|

 dorsal and petals are the reason it hasn't gotten an award.
 I like it in

+spite of its small dorsal.
 This specimen regularly blooms with a snow white pouch.
 If the winter

+was cooler than normal it may show some pink.
 Sept 1999, another said to come from Kwong See, China, I am not

 certain about origin. |